mawenbao/gofeed/README.md

 *  -v: Print more infomation.
 *  -d: Print even more information than `-v` option, should be useful when debugging your index or content patterns.
 *  -l: Append output in a log file
-*  -k: Do not strip feed entries whose description are empty
 *  -z: Gofeed compresses html cache data with gzip by default.
 This option can set compression level of gzip, however, you can pass 0 to disable compression.
 *  -version: Print gofeed version